acl447/liri-node-app/README.md

 Then, in your terminal/bash window:

-For information on a concert's date, venue name and venue location, type "node liri.js concert-this <artist/band name here>" and run the app:
+For information on a concert's date, venue name and venue location, type "node liri.js concert-this <artist/band name here>" and run the app: [Click here for image](concert-screenshot.png)

-(concert-screenshot.png)

 For information on a Spotify song's artist(s), name, preview link and album name, type "node liri.js spotify-this-song <song name here>" and run the app: